solzimer/fileq/README.md

 Retrieves a JSON object from the queue, in a FIFO manner.
 Callback takes the usual *err* and *result* arguments.
 If no callback is provided, it returns a promise.
 The argument **time** specifies a wait for data timeout.
-If no data cold be read before **time**, then callback is called with "timeout" error (promise is rejected).
+If no data could be read before **time**, then callback is called with "timeout" error (promise is rejected).
 The *commit* parameter specifies a transactional requirement.
 When *commit* is *true*, callback function receives a third argument (function *done*) that must be called in order to remove the item from the queue.